Unraveling the Dirac Neutrino with Cosmological and Terrestrial Detectors: Abstract

 \section{Abstract}

-We propose a method for testing the Dirac neutrino hypothesis by combining data from terrestrial neutrino experiments, such as tritium beta decay, with data from cosmological observations, such as the cosmic microwave background and large scale structure surveys.
-If the neutrinos are Dirac particles, and if the active neutrinos' sterile partners were once thermalized in the early universe, then this new cosmological relic would simultaneously contribute to the effective number of relativistic species, $\Neff$, and also lead to a mismatch between the cosmologically-measured effective neutrino mass sum $\Sigma m_\nu$ and the terrestrially-measured active neutrino mass sum $\Sigma_i m_i$.
-We emphasize that specifically correlated deviations in $\Neff \gtrsim 3$ and $\Sigma m_\nu \gtrsim \Sigma_i m_i$ above their standard predictions could be the harbinger revealing the Dirac nature of neutrinos.
+We point out a correlation between the effective number of relativistic degrees of species $\Neff$, the cosmologically measured $m_{\nu,\text{sterile}}^{\text{eff}}$, and the terrestrially measured neutrino mass sum and effective electron neutrino mass, $\Smnu$ and $m_{\nu_e}$, which arises in the Dirac neutrino hypothesis.
+If the neutrinos are Dirac particles, and if the active neutrinos' sterile partners were once thermalized in the early universe, then this new cosmological relic would simultaneously contribute to the effective number of relativistic species, $\Neff$, and also lead to a correlation between the cosmologically-measured effective sterile neutrino mass $m_{\nu,\text{sterile}}^\text{eff}$ and the terrestrially-measured active neutrino mass sum $\Smnu$.
+We emphasize that specifically correlated deviations in $\Neff \gtrsim 3$, $m_{\nu,\text{sterile}}^\text{eff}$ and $\Smnu$ above their standard predictions could be the harbinger revealing the Dirac nature of neutrinos.
 We provide several benchmark examples, including Dirac leptogenesis, that predict a thermal relic population of the sterile partners, and we discuss the relevant observational prospects with current and near-future experiments.
-This work highlights a novel strategy to test the origin of neutrino mass.
+If the correlation highlighted in this work is observed in future surveys, it could be interpreted as supporting evidence of Dirac neutrino masses.